 Scientists at Washington State University created a fluid with the previously-theorized (and rather counterintuitive) property of negative mass.

-This is the first time a negative mass has ever been observed under laboratory conditions and can lead to advancements in our understanding of such hard-to-study topics such as black holes, dark matter and neutron stars.
+This is the first time a negative mass has ever been observed under laboratory conditions and can lead to advancements in our understanding of such hard-to-study topics as black holes, dark matter and neutron stars.

 What's unusual about the created fluid is that when you push on it, it doesn't accelerate in the direction where it was pushed, as you would expect.
 Instead, it accelerates back, towards you.
 Scientists have previously hypothesized matter could have negative mass the way a particle can have a negative charge.
 But they have not been able to show it definitively until this study.